Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 ### Part A: Leaderboard (15 seconds)

-**[Navigate back to Score Builder page (/score) - can click from dashboard or navbar]**
+**[Navigate back to Score Builder page - can click from dashboard or navbar]**

 **[Scroll down to Leaderboard section below the Score Builder Wizard]**

 ### Talking Points:

-> "Here's our **live leaderboard** - this queries the blockchain for `ScoreComputed` events from the last 10,000 blocks.
-We're limited to 10k blocks by MOCA's RPC - that's about 8-10 hours of history."
+> "Here's our **live leaderboard** - this queries the blockchain for score computation events from the last 10,000 blocks.
+We're limited to 10 thousand blocks by MOCA's RPC infrastructure - that's about 8 to 10 hours of history."
 >
 > **[Point to top users in the leaderboard]**
 >
-> "The frontend uses `ethers.js` to call `oracle.queryFilter('ScoreComputed')` - these are indexed events emitted every time someone submits a credential.
-Each event contains: user address, base score, component breakdown, diversity bonus, and final score.
-We aggregate by user, keep the latest score, and sort descending."
+> "The frontend queries the blockchain for indexed events emitted every time someone submits a credential.
+Each event contains the user address, base score, component breakdown, diversity bonus, and final score.
+We aggregate by user, keep the latest score, and sort in descending order."
 >
 > **[Point to trophy icons for top 3]**
 >